|Business Meeting Dates||Events||Notices: Article By Tony Fitt|

 Meeting for Worship: Sundays at 10.30am.

-Children’s Meeting first and third Sundays at 10.30am all welcome
+Children’s Meeting - second Sundays at 10.30am - all welcome

-Getting there: Meeting House is 100 metres up Beacon Road, which joins main road by the Godolphin Arms Hotel.
-Bus: No 17 or 2 to Marazion Square.
-No parking at the Meeting House, (except for Disabled Badge Holders).
-Nearest Car Park on seaward side of main road.
-Charity car park at West End of village.
+Getting there: Access to the Meeting House and grounds is through a gate on the right 8 metres up the public footpath at the top of Beacon Road, which joins main road opposite the Godolphin Arms Hotel.
+Bus: No U4 to Marazion Square.
+No parking very close to the Meeting House, (except for Disabled Badge Holders).
+Nearest car park is off Kings Road on seaward side of main road.

 |First Sunday in each month at 12.00|